qualityshepherd/brine/assets/posts/southern_coast.md

 Nobody knows these wetlands better than Pete and his daughter **Yde** (`Tomboy, Yearning, Hopeful`).
 They can name every pool, predict the weather by the reeds' sway, and find paths where others see only mire.
 Yde guides herb-seekers and the occasional northern merchant, while the purple bog orchids that grow near their operation fetch a fine price—though Pete never picks the ones with silver stems.

+**1604 Silverline Point**
+Natural stone piers stretch into deep water where massive silverline bass school.
+The best fishing spot on the coast—half your catch goes to the marsh folk's community stew pot.

+**1605 The Last Garden**
+A small cottage and garden somehow survive amid ash and char.
+Fresh vegetables still grow in tidy rows, untouched by blight.
+A scarecrow wearing a copper nail necklace stands watch.
+Ursula Mayfield (`Green-thumb, Aunt, Songbird`) tends the garden and shares her turnips with anyone who'll listen to her stories.

+**1606 Dragon's Message**
+Scorched trees ooze black sap, their branches stripped bare.
+Massive claw marks score the cliffs.
+The Boat Hag's own skiff lies shattered on the rocks, her copper nails scattered in the sand.

+**1703 Archer's Ridge**
+Steep cliffs where archers made their stand.
+Centuries of storms have exposed arrow shafts in the clay - all pointing to a lighthouse foundation that only shows at low tide.

 ### HEXTRAS